 The estimated time necessary to complete this form is between 15 and 60 minutes.
 Some information can be drawn from the individual's medical/health record.
-Consult the NTG-EDSD Manual for additional instructions (www.aadmd.org/ntg/ screening).
+Consult the NTG-EDSD Manual for additional instructions (www.the-ntg.org/ntg-edsd)